Climate Advisory Committee

 Please talk to us, or send an email, if you have anything you’d like to discuss.

-Note: A student with a potential Title IX complaint may approach any member of the committee, indeed any faculty member at all.
+Pinar is also the Graduate Center’s Title IX Coordinator (complaints concerning gender-based harassment).
+A student with a potential Title IX complaint may contact her directly and/or may approach any member of the Climate Advisory Committee, indeed any faculty member at all.
 Please note that while some of us may be able to advise in the abstract about the Title IX process, any concrete information about an actual Title IX related incident or pattern of behavior legally obliges any CUNY employee to report, so that a formal process would be automatically triggered.